f32c/f32c/rtl/cpu/README.md

 bus with simple signaling and tight timing.

-Usually f32c uses multiport RAM arbiter which has signal bus towards phyisical RAM and multiple ports for CPU and SOC like video or DMA.
+Usually f32c uses multiport RAM arbiter which has signal bus towards physical RAM and multiple ports for CPU and SOC like video or DMA.

 Valid data "live" on the wire during a single data